finbourne/access-sdk-java-preview/sdk/docs/UserRolesApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     UserRolesApi apiInstance = new UserRolesApi(defaultClient);
-    String userid = "userid_example"; // String | Id of the user-role to get
+    String userid = "userid_example"; // String | Id of the user-role to be updated.
-    UserRoleUpdateRequest userRoleUpdateRequest = new UserRoleUpdateRequest(); // UserRoleUpdateRequest | Dto of the user-role to be updated. try {
+    UserRoleUpdateRequest userRoleUpdateRequest = new UserRoleUpdateRequest(); // UserRoleUpdateRequest | Definition of the update to apply to the user-role. try {
       UserRoleResponse result = apiInstance.updateUserRole(userid, userRoleUpdateRequest);
       System.out.println(result);